AbhishekPathak195/LlyodDemoProject/README.md

 # Android Demo App with Dynamic List Data

-Showing list data using demo API with image and description that demonstrates the use of MVVM Clean Architecture principle, Retrofit for API communication, Coroutines, Kotlin-flow, Jetpack Components, Jetpack Compose, Hilt Dependency Injection, Mockk, Compose Testing and Data Binding for seamless UI updates.
+Showing list data using demo API with image and description that demonstrates the use of MVVM Clean Architecture principle, Retrofit for API communication, Coroutines, Kotlin-flow, Jetpack Components, Jetpack Compose, Hilt Dependency Injection, MockK, Compose Testing and Data Binding for seamless UI updates.

 ## Features